 - Add bell peppers and onions to the Instant Pot, and cook them until they're translucent.

 - Put the chicken back in the Instant Pot, adding rice, crushed tomatoes, and chicken broth.
 Mix well.

-- Put the lid on the Instant Pot and set it to rice mode (12 minutes at high pressure.
+- Put the lid on the Instant Pot and set it to 12 minutes at high pressure.
 Turn the pressure valve to sealing.

 - After the 12-minute cycle completes, do a quick release.

-- Set the Instant Pot to manual mode for 2 minutes.
+- Set the Instant Pot to manual high-pressure for 2 minutes.

 - After the 2-minute cycle completes, do a quick release or a natural release.

-- Fluff rice and mix the shrimp and sausage well.
+- Fluff rice and mix the shrimp and sausage.
 Let mixture cool for a few minutes and serve.